-- Courses may not double count in the general education, but may be applied to a major, minor or concentration - Students are required to enroll in the technology and composition requirements until successfully completed. - General education requirements are waived, with the exception of the Biblical and Theological Core (CST) and two semesters of English composition (ENG 113, ENG 123) for individuals transferring to CBU with a CSU General Education Breadth or IGETC certified associate's degree
+- Courses may not double count in the general education, but may be applied to a major, minor, or concentration. - Students are required to enroll in the composition requirements until successfully completed. - Introduction to discipline courses are not considered part of GE. - General education requirements are waived, with the exception of the Biblical and Theological Core (CST) and two semesters of English composition (ENG 113 or 113E, and ENG 123 or 123E), for individuals transferring to California Baptist University (CBU) with a California State University (CSU) General Education Breadth or IGETC certified associate's degree. - General education requirements are waived, with the exception of the Biblical and Theological Core (CST), for individuals transferring to California Baptist University (CBU) with an approved ADT. - Students must complete ENG 123 or ENG 123E with a grade of C- or better or demonstrate a comparable level of writing competence to fulfill general education requirements; students are required to enroll in ENG 123 or ENG 123E until the course is successfully completed. - Online students may replace three (3) units of Biblical and Theological Core (CST) with Philosophy.